othnin/Garden-Site/README.md

 ## Running Web Stack

+docker-compose build

 docker-compose up

 docker-compose down

 http://127.0.0.1:8000

 ## Issues/Features:

-Feature51524 - Currenlt in the weathersensor views whenever we remove a city it make an API call to the weather station when we should just read it from the DB
+Feature51524 - Currently in the weathersensor views whenever we remove a city it make an API call to the weather station when we should just read it from the DB